martinjackson/simple-widgets/docs/SearchSortTable.md

   />
 ```

+9. **firstTD** = this is used in conjunction with the tableCD and indicates it should not do the standard transition for align: money, data, and decimal.
+If any one of these has the word in the align, the transition will take place.
+Therefore, moneybold will do the translation.
+For money, the translation that occurs is that $, commas, and decimal points are placed in the number and the number is right justified.
+For date, the date is will transform any date into the MM/DD/YYYY format.
+For decimal, a number is also specified to determine the number of digits right of the decimal point there.

+Therefore, if firstTD is used as a prop, it will ignore the special formatting for money, date, and decimal.
+This parameter should be used very sparingly and probably will be.
 9. **footer** = the last row that is to be displayed in a table.
 The footer is an array of items that are displayed as a footer in a table.
 The footer could be used to contain the totals for the table.
 There must be a footer for every column in the table.
 Each array element represents one column in the table.
 A sample footer might be:
 ```javascript
     let footer = [